Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 Parameter confusion
 - The common confusion that happens with developers is when you declare a variable with the same name as the parameter.

+Expressions:
-An expression is a combination of one or more variables, functions, and operators that the programming language computes to produce a value.
+- An expression is a combination of one or more variables, functions, and operators that the programming language computes to produce a value.
+- An expression produces a value and can be written wherever a value is expected.